 Molokai and Lanai: For Those Who Want to Disappear

-Molokai and Lanai are for visitors who actively want to escape the tourism infrastructure.
-Molokai has almost no visitor facilities — no traffic lights, no chain restaurants, a handful of small hotels — and a quiet pace that feels like Hawaii 50 years ago.
-The Kalaupapa National Historical Park (accessible only by mule, hike, or small plane) preserves the former leprosy colony where Father Damien worked and died; guided tours provide one of the most historically profound experiences in the Pacific.
-Lanai, largely owned by Oracle founder Larry Ellison, has just two luxury resorts, excellent snorkeling at Hulopo’e Beach, and the strange, beautiful Garden of the Gods lava field in the island’s interior.
+Molokai and Lanai are for visitors who actively want to step away from the tourism infrastructure.
+Molokai has almost no visitor facilities — no traffic lights, no chain restaurants, a handful of small hotels — and a pace that feels closer to mid-century Hawaii than anywhere else in the state.
+Kalaupapa National Historical Park (accessible only by small plane or hike, with tours periodically restricted) preserves the former Hansen’s disease settlement where Saint Damien worked and died; it offers one of the most historically profound experiences in the Pacific.
+Lanai, largely owned by Oracle founder Larry Ellison, has just two luxury Four Seasons resorts, excellent snorkeling at Hulopoʻe Beach, and the strange, beautiful Garden of the Gods (Keahiakawelo) lava field in the island’s interior.

 Island-Hopping: Recommended Combinations

-• Romance and luxury: Maui (5 days) + Lanai (2 nights at the Four Seasons).
-Exceptional combination of beauty and seclusion.
+- Romance and luxury: Maui (5 days) + Lanai (2 nights at the Four Seasons).
+An exceptional pairing of beauty and seclusion.

-• Off the beaten path (10+ days): Kauai (5 days) + Molokai (2 days) + Big Island (4 days).
-For experienced Hawaii travelers wanting something genuinely different.
+- Off the beaten path (10+ days): Kauai (5 days) + Molokai (2 days) + Big Island (4 days).
+For repeat Hawaii travelers who want something genuinely different.

 Best Time to Visit Hawaii